TritonDataCenter/rfd/rfd/0013/README.md

 applies to the `Get` action only.
 If a role has `ListMachines` and `StartMachine` permissions, it still won't allow users with that role to perform `StartMachine` on any of the machines the user sees in `ListMachines`.
-The only way to enable the user to do so is to practice role-tagging (#1) as well. #3 will provide the most flexibility and reduce a lot of the need for role-tagging when tenancy-separation is not required for the resource but it is a major change.
+The only way to enable the user to do so is to practice role-tagging (#1) as well.
+Role tagging is taken care of automatically for newly created resources but the existing resources are the ones often forgotten.
+To hide this complexity from user, currently Portal auto role-tags existing resources resources in the account whenever a List* policy is added to a role (and supposedly untag them when the policy is dropped).
+API users have to take care of that manually.

+#3 will provide the most flexibility and reduce a lot of the need for role-tagging
+when tenancy-separation is not required for the resource.
+It'll potentially help performance but it is a major change to the policy data model.
+If we can implement this, we can remove the Portal hack which is expensive and unreliable.

 ### Converge Docker and Cloud API policy actions

-- If we decide to pursue the summary policy route, CloudAPI should follow the same model.
-Based on the current usage of RBAC in CloudAPI, many users have resorted to granting all policies or the 'administrator' role.
+- If we decide to pursue the summary policy route, ideally CloudAPI would follow the same model.
+Based on the current usage of RBAC in JPC, many users have resorted to granting all policies or the 'administrator' role.
 The user experience will likely improve if we make the policy set cleaner and have sample roles for users to model after.

-- We still need to reconcile what happens when user has the permission to ListMachines in CloudAPI but not the equivalent in Docker API (and vice versa).
+- We still need to reconcile what happens when user has the permission to ListMachines in CloudAPI but not the Docker API equivalent (and vice versa).
 Further decision has to be made as part of this project to ensure we do not leave behind two islands of permissions which would result in more segregated and confusing behavior.

+One way to view this is that even though docker resources are a subset of all the resources owned by the account, it is unlikely that users want to segregate the permissions by container/vm type (i.e. some subusers can manage LX/smartos zones, while others can only docker ones, and so on).
+The intention for granting ecs:ListInstances is allowing user to see all instances, regardless of the type.
+If we can agree on this premise, we can potentially convert existing CloudAPI and Manta policies to the new nomenclature.
+This involves changing the RBAC check in mahi and grouping the more granular CloudAPI policies into the coarse-grained ones (Manta ones are already at the right granularity and do not require changes).
+Existing customer data will likely have to be migrated with some manual intervention, or kept unchanged with if we built in backwards compatibility.
+Maybe we need another RFD for this when we get to do it.

 ## Other Considerations